 There's hot, and then there's Death Valley hot.
 The national park, located in southeast California, reached a sizzling 130 degrees Fahrenheit (54 degrees Celsius) Aug.
 16, 2020, the hottest official temperature recorded on Earth.
-Climate scientists are still verifying the record-breaking reading; if confirmed (a process that can take months), it would be Earth's all-time highest reliably recorded temperature.
+Climate scientists from the World Meteorology Organization (WMO) verified the record-breaking reading Aug.
+18, 2020, as Earth's all-time highest reliably recorded temperature.

 Of course, Death Valley doesn't need an official verification to prove this desert locale gets toasty.
 A 130-degree Fahrenheit temperature — the same internal temperature chefs determine when a meat is medium-rare — is not all that surprising.
 In July 1913, Death Valley set the unofficial temperature record at 134 degrees Fahrenheit, and summers surpass 100 degrees Fahrenheit (37.7 degrees Celsius) regularly.